open-atmos/PySDM/paper/paper.md

   into multiple fragments.
 It can be specified as an individual dynamic, as for coalescence in v1, or as a unified `collision` dynamic, in which the probability of breakup versus coalescence is sampled.
-The additional necessary information can be imported via:
+The additional `PySDM` components used in the example below can be imported via:
 ```python
 from PySDM.dynamics.collisions import Collision
 from PySDM.dynamics.collisions.collision_kernels import Golovin